Polarbeargo/FCND-Controls-CPP/write_up.md

 ![](./images/attitude_control.png)

  In scenario 2, I see a quad above the origin.
 It is created with a small initial rotation speed about its roll axis.
 Controller will need to stabilize the rotational motion and bring the vehicle back to level attitude.
+Here are the steps to complete this scenario:

 1. Implement body rate control

  - implemented the code in the function `GenerateMotorCommands().`The code is in `QuadControl.cpp` line [56 to 96](/src/QuadControl.cpp#L56-L96)